Documentation

 What is a Baseline Pack?

-A Baseline Pack (.bapack file) is a portable, integrity-verified package containing STIG rules, metadata, and version information.
-It is designed for secure transfer across air-gapped boundaries via removable media.
-Each pack targets a specific platform and STIG version.
+A Baseline Pack (.bapack) is a portable, integrity-verified package containing STIG rules, metadata, and version information for secure transfer into isolated environments.

 Full Pack vs Delta Pack